FACTS ABOUT ALLERGIC ITCH IN DOGS

 Flea Allergy

-- An allergic reaction to flea bites that causes inflamed and itchy skin, hair loss, and scabs on the dog’s skin
+- An allergic reaction to flea bites that cause inflamed and itchy skin, hair loss, and scabs on the dog’s skin

 - The hind end, tail base, and thighs are most commonly affected but lesions (skin changes) can develop anywhere on the body